-Inside, the lounge opens up to reveal some private meeting rooms to the left and 2 large communal lounges to the right, the latter of which backs onto the food and drinks offering.
+Inside, the lounge opens up to reveal some private meeting rooms to the left and two large communal lounges to the right, the latter of which backs onto the food and drinks offering.
 The natural creams and oatmeals make the lounge feel relaxing.
 Plentiful sofa-style seats arranged in groups of 2 to 6 offer guests plenty of room to relax.
-There is also a shared dining table area for about 10 guests.
+There is also a shared dining table area for about ten guests.

-Although there are no windows in this lounge, the interior design is such that I didn’t really notice the lack of natural light.
+Although there are no windows in this lounge, the interior design is such that I didn’t notice the lack of natural light.
 One unusual thing about the lounge is the slight rumble of tube trains passing below occasionally, reminding guests that they’re in the heart of London.

 The food offering in the executive lounge at the JW Marriott London is generous.
 The morning spread includes scrambled eggs, boiled eggs, sausages, cereal, and hot porridge.
 The main island area showcases a large array of pastries, fruit and charcuterie, and cheeses.
 Also on offer are Actimel drinks, yogurts, juices, and coffees.
-The breakfast is self-service, but there is plenty of room and collecting the food is enjoyable.
+The breakfast is self-service, but there is plenty of room, and collecting the food is enjoyable.

 Throughout the day, the food offering remains generous with cakes, cookies, and scones with jam and cream.
-I can recommend the lemon drizzle cake – it is good enough to merit a second slice.
-There is also an all-day snack offering of nuts, smarties, sweeties, and crisps.
+I recommend the lemon drizzle cake – it is good enough to merit a second slice.
+There is also an all-day snack of nuts, smarties, sweeties, and crisps.

 In the evening, a filling array of meal choices are on offer.
 For example, on Friday night, the food included a tasty vegetable noodle dish in soy sauce, lamb curry with rice, a cold noodle salad, cheeses, pieces of bread, and crackers, followed by some slices of deliciously good cake about an hour later.